 Why is the U.S. government banning these immigration applications?

-“U.S. law already empowers the Government to refuse visas to anyone who is ‘likely to become a public charge,” says Robert Divine of Baker Donelson.
+Robert Divine of Baker Donelson points out that U.S. law already empowers the government to deny visas to anyone who is likely to become a public charge.
 “The current administration has already reimposed its aggressive interpretation of the ‘public charge’ inadmissibility for individual decisions.”

-The directive reportedly instructs embassies and consulates to suspend decisions effective Jan.
+The directive instructs embassies and consulates to suspend decisions effective Jan.
 21 while the DOS reviews its procedures.

 The complete list of countries comprises of Afghanistan, Albania, Algeria, Antigua and Barbuda, Armenia, Azerbaijan, Bahamas, Bangladesh, Barbados, Belarus, Belize, Bhutan, Bosnia, Brazil, Burma, Cambodia, Cameroon, Cape Verde, Colombia, Cote d’Ivoire, Cuba, Democratic Republic of the Congo, Dominica, Egypt, Eritrea, Ethiopia, Fiji, Gambia, Georgia, Ghana, Grenada, Guatemala, Guinea, Haiti, Iran, Iraq, Jamaica, Jordan, Kazakhstan, Kosovo, Kuwait, Kyrgyzstan, Laos, Lebanon, Liberia, Libya, Macedonia, Moldova, Mongolia, Montenegro, Morocco, Nepal, Nicaragua, Nigeria, Pakistan, Republic of the Congo, Russia, Rwanda, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Senegal, Sierra Leone, Somalia, South Sudan, Sudan, Syria, Tanzania, Thailand, Togo, Tunisia, Uganda, Uruguay, Uzbekistan and Yemen.